W-measurable sensitivity of semigroup actions: Closing Remarks and Further Questions

 \section{Closing Remarks and Further Questions}

-We close with a few remarks.
+We close the paper with a few remarks.
 There have been some recent results concerning {\it sensitive dependence on initial conditions} which is the topological notion that motivated W-measurable sensitivity.
 In particular, there have been results about sensitive dependence for semigroup actions such as \cite{MR2367162} and \cite{MR2885999}.
-Their results are purely topological while we focus on the measurable aspects of sensitivity.
-Moreover, their semigroup actions are by a topological semigroup that is also a {\it C-semigroup}.
+The results in these papers are purely topological while we focus on the measurable aspects of sensitivity.
+Moreover, the semigroup actions in these papers are by a topological semigroup that is also a {\it C-semigroup}.
 A semigroup $G$ is called a C-semigroup if for every $g\in G$, the closure of $G\setminus\{hg|h\in G\}$ is compact in $G$.
 We make no topological assumptions on our semigroups.
 Furthermore, the condition of being a C-semigroup excludes semigroups such as $\IN^d$ or $\IQ^d _{\ge0}$ for $d\ge2$, which our results allow.
-However, the family of C-semigroups includes one-parameter semigroups and actual groups, which our results do not.
+However, the family of C-semigroups includes one-parameter semigroups, which our results do not.
 We thus have the following question:

 \begin{Question}

 To what class of semigroups can we extend W-measurable sensitivity and the classification theorem, Theorem \ref{classif}?

 \end{Question}